 Despite these couple of flaws, there’s a lot to like here – the plot moves relatively quickly, you do actually have to try and work some bits out for yourself as you’re going along, and there are some nice twists which explain a lot of the story and it’s all built around some relatively developed characters.

 A Fatal Crossing characters – 3.5/5

 He writes “relatively developed characters” and then gives a 3.5/5 I hear you say.
 Well, our main protagonist, Timothy Birch, an officer on the ship, is a relatively likeable man.
-Neither he nor John Temple, the detective on board who leads the case are overly enjoyable as people.
+Neither he nor James Temple, the detective on board who leads the case are overly enjoyable as people.
 Neither of them has a sense of humour, neither seems to particularly like anyone and they don’t really offer that strong of an opinion of anything in life.

 The supporting characters in A Fatal Crossing are all really quite similar – they’re all relatively posh people who don’t add much to the story other than names to remember when you’re trying to piece together how everyone knows each other or how they might be linked to the murder.

 I refer to the characters as “relatively well developed” as with both Birch and Temple, Hindle tries to build some back story – attempting to give them some history and motive behind the actions they’re taking.
 And despite both of their backstories being quite interesting, neither really adds a lot to their personalities, unfortunately.